-Yield management pricing, the art of using pricing to dynamically balance consumer demand against available inventory, was pioneered in the travel and lodging industries.
-The concepts, however, can be applied much more broadly across a range of industries.
+Yield management pricing is a revenue management concept which dynamically balances consumer demand with available inventory.
+It was pioneered for hotel and airline pricing.
+The concepts can be applied much more broadly across a range of industries.

 Key Elements of Yield Management Pricing

-A yield management based pricing strategy generally requires three conditions to be present:
+A yield management based variable pricing strategy generally requires three conditions to be present:

 - Supplies of the product or service in question are limited and fixed